 |Death (keep it in the family)||No restrictions|

-While most people do not need to be concerned federal estate taxes with the threshold at $5.43 million (in 2015), many more people would like to reduce state estate taxes for which the threshold in Massachusetts is $1 million.
-A parent can leave funds in trust for children that will not be taxed when the children die by using an independent trustee or by limiting distributions of principal to purposes of the health, education, maintenance and support (the so-called "HEMS" of the children and grandchildren -- in other words, all necessities, but not for luxuries, such as Maseratis, vacations, and second homes (even if some people feel they can't live without these luxuries).
+While most people do not need to be concerned about it, federal estate taxes have a threshold at $11.58 million (in 2020), many more people would like to reduce state estate taxes for which the threshold in Massachusetts is $1 million.
+A parent can leave funds in trust for children that will not be taxed when the children die by using an independent trustee or by limiting distributions of principal to purposes related to the health, education, maintenance, and support ("HEMS"—in other words, for necessities, not luxuries such as Maseratis, vacations, and second homes).

-Using the HEMS standard, children can be trustees of their own trusts and they can have free access to the income generated by the trust and still have the estate tax protection offered by Family Protection Trusts.
-However, they would lose the creditor and divorce protection offered by limiting principal distributions to the discretion of independent trustees.
+Using the HEMS standard, children can be trustees of their own trusts, have free access to the income generated by the trust, and still have the estate tax protection offered by Family Protection Trusts.
+However, by limiting principal distributions to the discretion of independent trustees, they would lose creditor and divorce protection.

-If the purpose of the Family Protection Trust were limited to keeping the trust assets in the family upon the death of a child -- rather than have them pass to a surviving spouse and to go as he or she chooses over the subsequent decades -- the child could serve as trustee and have complete discretion over distributions of principal.
+If the purpose of the Family Protection Trust were limited to keeping the trust assets in the family upon the death of a child—rather than have them pass to a surviving spouse and other chosen recipients during subsequent decades—the beneficiary could serve as trustee and have complete discretion over distributions of principal.
 But drafting the trust in this fashion would mean the loss of the creditor, divorce and tax protections typically provided by a Family Protection Trust.

-We typically draft our Family Protection Trusts to require that any principal distributions be made by an independent trustee, but to permit children to manage their trusts as long as they do not need to draw on the principal.
-They are able to manage the trust investments as they see fit and to withdraw the trust income -- dividends and interest.
+We typically draft our Family Protection Trusts to require that any principal distributions be made by an independent trustee, but to permit sons and daughters to manage their trusts as long as they do not need to draw on the principal.
+They are able to manage the trust investments as they see fit and to withdraw the trust income—dividends and interest.
 But if they ever needed access to principal, they would have to appoint an independent trustee.
-The child beneficiary could continue to serve as co-trustee and be involved in the trust management, but all decisions regarding principal distributions have to be in the sole province of the independent trustee.
+The son or daughter beneficiary could continue to serve as co-trustee and be involved in the trust management, but all decisions regarding principal distributions would have to be the sole province of the independent trustee.

-The idea behind this approach is to balance control and protection and for the trust to be seen as a reserve.
-One hopes that the children can stand on their own two feet, but life happens and this is not always possible.
-The Family Protection Trust is there when needed by a child or grandchild loses a job, goes bankrupt, becomes ill, or becomes disabled.
-With respect to potential disability, the Family Protection Trust also acts like a Special Needs Trust permitting beneficiaries to be eligible for public benefits despite the funds set aside in trust for their benefit.
+The idea behind this approach is to balance control and protection, and for the trust to be seen as a reserve.
+One hopes that sons and daughters will be able to can stand on their own two feet, but life happens and this is not always possible.
+The Family Protection Trust will be there when needed by a child or grandchild if they lose a job, go bankrupt, become ill, or become disabled.
+With respect to potential disability, the Family Protection Trust also acts like a Special Needs Trust, permitting beneficiaries to be eligible for public benefits, despite the funds set aside in trust for their benefit.

-The risk of this approach is that the child trustee does not follow the rules of the Family Protection Trust.
-Whild the trust says that he cannot distribute principal to himself and, if he were to do so, he would be legally at risk of lawsuit by the trust remaindermen who will receive what's left in the trust at his death, they are most likely his children and unlikely to sue.
-If the trustee plays fast and loose with the trust and starts withdrawing principal, he will destroy it as a creditor, divorce and, potentially, tax protection tool.
+The risk of this approach is what could happen if the son or daughter trustee doesn't follow the rules of the Family Protection Trust.
+The rules say that the trustee cannot distribute principal to himself and, if he were to do so, he would be legally at risk of lawsuit by the remaindermen, who will receive what's left in the trust upon his death.
+However, the remaindermen are probably his children and unlikely to sue.
+If the trustee plays fast and loose and starts withdrawing principal, he will destroy it as a creditor, divorce, and, potentially, tax protection tool.
 In this way, Family Protection Trusts are no different from other trusts.
-They can offer significant protections.
-But they are simply writted documents.
-The trustee may risk legal liability if she does not follow the terms of the trust, but more importantly the trust will not achieve the purposes for which it was created if its terms are not followed.
+They can offer significant protections, but they are simply written documents.
+The trustee may risk legal liability if she does not follow the terms of the trust, but more importantly, the trust will not achieve the purposes for which it was created if its terms are not followed.